Callum O'Hare

-Callum Luke O'Hare (born 1 May 1998) is an English professional footballer who plays as an attacking midfielder for club Sheffield United.
-He has previously played for Coventry City and Aston Villa, as well as a loan spell with Carlisle United.
+Callum Luke O'Hare (born 1 May 1998) is an English professional footballer who plays as an attacking midfielder for club Wrexham.
+He has previously played for Sheffield United, Coventry City and Aston Villa, as well as a loan spell with Carlisle United.
 O'Hare initially joined Coventry on loan from Aston Villa in 2019 and was part of the side that won the 2019–20 EFL League One title.

 O'Hare is a product of the Aston Villa Academy, spending fifteen years at the club, and has represented England at Under-20 level.

 Career

 Aston Villa

 O'Hare joined Aston Villa at the age of seven, and progressed through the development teams before signing his first professional contract with the club in 2015.
 He played for both Villa's U18 and U23 squads, making 33 appearances and scoring two goals prior to his first professional appearance.
 On 9 August 2017 O'Hare made his debut for the first team in Aston Villa's 2–1 win in the first round of the League Cup against Colchester United.
 His league debut came three days later as a substitute in a 0–3 loss at Cardiff City in the Championship.
 O'Hare made six more first team appearances for Aston Villa during the 2017–18 season.